philipn/django-south/docs/convertinganapp.rst

 Remember that new installations of the codebase after this don't need these steps; you need only do a syncdb then a normal migrate.

+If you need to run the migrate command so that it will work for either situation, you can use ``./manage.py migrate --autofake-first``.
+For each app (or each app specified), this will fake the first migration if no migrations have yet been run for that app and if it detects that at least one table for the app has already been created.